-- Take care when completing your nomination papers, as mistakes may invalidate your nomination - Complete nomination papers early and arrange for us to provide an informal check - The nomination form, home address form and consent to nomination must be delivered by hand and cannot be submitted by post, fax, email or other electronic means.
+- Take care when completing your nomination papers as mistakes may invalidate your nomination! - Complete your nomination papers early and arrange for us to provide an informal check. - The nomination form, consent to nomination form and home address form must be delivered by hand and cannot be submitted by post, fax or other electronic means. - The nomination and home address form may only be delivered by: - you - your proposer or seconder, or - by your election agent (if the (Acting) Returning Officer has previously received notification of their appointment).